Thursday, March 5

 Meridian Behavioral Health, LLC; Minneapolis

 What Are the Deal-Makers Looking For?

-This session will provide insight into the health care dealmakers’ perspective, both near-term and mid-term across the health services spectrum.
-We’ll hear from strategic buyers, private equity and institutional capital regarding current deal metrics, capitalization requirements, various industry multiples, and the impact the elections may have on deal-making.
+This session will provide insight into the healthcare dealmakers’ perspective across the health services spectrum.
+We’ll hear from strategic buyers, private equity and institutional capital regarding current deal metrics, capitalization requirements, various industry multiples and the impact the elections may have on deal making.